significant-bit/brigge/docs/mesh_version_history.md

 Exporting models from Blender is *much faster* now.
 We profiled the exporter code and rewrote most of it with performance in mind.
 Why? **Iteration times.** When you can see your work in the game quickly, it's easier to make a few more changes before calling it "done", leading to a higher quality bar for the whole project.

-A new *"Optimize Exported Models"* option lets you decide whether to spend extra time reducing file size between Blender and Unreal.
+A new *"Optimize Exported Meshes"* option lets you decide whether to spend extra time reducing file size between Blender and Unreal.
 Earlier versions of Brigge *always* optimized files.
 This helps when storage space or network bandwidth are limited.
 For fastest iteration times, leave this option unchecked.

 ---
 ### 0.8.6